-The last rough estimate of the wildcat abundance in Switzerland was done in 2020.
-It estimated the wildcat population in Switzerland at ca. 1’100 individuals (DE, FR).
+The last estimate of the Swiss wildcat population by Wildtier Schweiz on behalf of the Federal Office for the Environment (FOEN) resulted in approx. 1,100 individuals for the year 2020 (DE, FR).
 In our wildcat project, we estimated a density of 26 (17–36) individuals per 100 km² suitable habitat in the northern Jura mountains.

 So far, there are only scattered and relatively broad estimates on population abundances of European wildcats.
 The estimates and information used for the IUCN Red List assessment in 2022 are presented in the table below.
 Additionally, there are some density estimates from different countries and regions.
 Those are presented in the Supplementary Information to the assessment.